Book of Joshua: Entry into the land and conquest (chapters 2–12)

 The narrative then switches to the south.
 The Gibeonites trick the Israelites into entering an alliance with them by saying that they are not Canaanites.
 Despite this, the Israelites decide to keep the alliance by enslaving them instead.
 An alliance of Amorite kingdoms headed by the Canaanite king of Jerusalem attacks the Gibeonites but they are defeated with Yahweh's miraculous help of stopping the Sun and the Moon, and hurling down large hailstones (Joshua 10:10–14).
 The enemy kings were eventually hanged on trees.
-The Deuteronomist author may have used the then-recent 701 BCE campaign of the Assyrian king Sennacherib in the Kingdom of Judah as his model; the hanging of the captured kings is in accordance with Assyrian practice of the 8th century BCE.
+The Deuteronomist author may have used the then-recent 701 BC campaign of the Assyrian king Sennacherib in the Kingdom of Judah as his model; the hanging of the captured kings is in accordance with Assyrian practice of the 8th century BC.

 With the south conquered the narrative moves to the northern campaign.
 A powerful multi-national (or more accurately, multi-ethnic) coalition headed by the king of Hazor, the most important northern city, is defeated at the Battle of the Waters of Merom with Yahweh's help.
 Hazor itself is then captured and destroyed.
 Chapter 11:16–23 summarises the extent of the conquest: Joshua has taken the entire land, almost entirely through military victories, with only the Gibeonites agreeing to peaceful terms with Israel.
 The land then "had rest from war" (Joshua 11:23, repeated at 14:15).
 Chapter 12 lists the vanquished kings on both sides of the Jordan River: the two kings who ruled east of the Jordan who were defeated under Moses' leadership (Joshua 12:1–6; cf. Numbers 21), and the 31 kings on the west of the Jordan who were defeated under Joshua's leadership (Joshua 12:7–24).
 The list of the 31 kings is quasi-tabular: